 “Hey man, come here!
 I’ve got a great story for you!”

-Apparently, the impatient sensei had visited their shop without me, using my reference, but in a manner worthy of a true dojo knucklehead.
+Apparently, the impatient sensei had visited their shop on his own, using me as a reference, but in a manner worthy of a true dojo knucklehead.

 Sensei: Are you so-and-so?